solobit/Vielsprachig/README.md

 We do `npm install` first since that will create our `node_modules` folder according to dependencies specified in `package.json`.
-Only if that succeeds (`&&`), do a `git submodule` update and intialize: it clones missing submodules and checks out the commit specified in the index as a detached `HEAD`.
+Only if that succeeds (`&&`), do a `git submodule` update and initialise.
+This clones any missing submodules and checks out the commit specified in the index as a detached `HEAD`.